tadeasf/vademecum-scraper/README.md

 If you encounter any issues:

-1. Make sure all Chromium dependencies are installed
+1. Make sure Chrome is installed
-2. Check that WSL2 is properly configured (Windows users)
+2. Verify your internet connection
-3. Verify your internet connection
+3. Ensure you have sufficient disk space for screenshots
-4. Ensure you have sufficient disk space for screenshots
+4. If you get permission errors, try running the terminal as administrator

 ## Notes